-The 9 Best Low-Sugar Yogurts, Approved by Nutritionists
+The 15 Best Low-Sugar Yogurts, Approved by Dietitians

-With that in mind, we asked nutritionists and dietitians for their expert advice on how to choose the best low-sugar yogurt brands.
+With this in mind, we asked nutritionists and dietitians for their expert advice on how to choose the best low-sugar yogurt brands.

 Why choose low-sugar yogurt?

 The American Heart Association recommends no more than about 6 teaspoons (25 grams) of added sugar for women, and no more than about 9 teaspoons (37.5 grams) for men.
 Though a few extra grams of sugar here and there might not seem like much, it adds up quickly.
 Plus, if you have a diet that's too heavy in sugar it can have an adverse effect on your overall health.